craicic/p10-library-service/README.md

 /!\ Remember this context folder as it's need for deploying the webapp and run the batch.

 ##### 10 - Run the app on tomcat
 Select your configuration and run it.
-You should be able to call the service's method on SOAP UI
+Now you should be able to call the service's method on SOAP UI